 This ethical practice of freedom associated with the care for the self begins, however, at a certain point to sound somewhat Kantian.
 Indeed, as Foucault says, "for what is ethics, if not the practice of freedom? [...].
 Freedom is the ontological condition of ethics" ("Ethics" 284).
 Does this not appear to re-invoke the categorical imperative where, for Kant, morality presupposes and is founded on freedom?
 Has Foucault, in his attempt to escape the absolutism of morality and rationality, reintroduced the categorical imperative in this careful regulation of behavior and desire?
 There can be no doubt about the stringency of this form of ethics.
 In The Use of Pleasure and The Care of the Self, Foucault describes the Greeks' and Romans' prescriptions concerning everything from diet and exercise to sex.
 However, I would suggest that there is an important difference between the ethics of care and the universal moral maxims insisted on by Kant.
-The regulation of behavior and the problematization of freedom central to the ethic of care are things that one applies to oneself, rather than being imposed externally from a universal point beyond the individual.
-Foucault's practice of freedom is, in this sense, an ethics, rather than a morality.
-It is a certain consistency of modes and behaviors that has as its object the consideration and problematization of the self.
-In other words, it allows the self to be seen as an open project to be constituted through the ethical practices of the individual, rather than as something defined a priori by universal, transcendental laws.
-Moral laws do not apply here-there is no transcendental authority or universal imperative that sanctions these ethical practices and penalizes infractions.
-According to Foucault, morality is defined by the type of subjectification it entails.
-On the one hand, there is the morality that enforces the code, through injunctions, and which entails a form of subjectivity that refers the individual's conduct to these laws, submitting it to their universal authority.
-This, it could be ar-servant, a-religious man" (312).
+The regulation of behavior and the problematization of freedom central to the ethic of care are things that one applies to oneself, rather than being imposed externally from a

+A similar critique may be leveled at rationality.
+Rational truths are always held above individual perspectives, and Stirner argues that this is merely another way of dominating the individual.
+As with morality, Stirner is not necessarily against rational truth itself, but rather against the way it has become sacred, transcendental, and removed from the grasp of the individual, thus abrogating the individual's power.
+Stirner says: "As long as you believe in the truth, you do not believe in yourself, and you are a -servant, a-religious man" (312).
 Rational truth, for Stirner, has no real meaning beyond individual perspectives-it is something that can be used by the individual.
 Its real basis, as with morality, is power.